braziljs/conf-boilerplate/README.md

 ## Deploy

-We don't like to centralize the power of deploy in one person, so we'll use [Github Pages](http://pages.github.com) that is free.
+We don't like to centralize the power of deploy in one person, so we'll use [GitHub Pages](http://pages.github.com) that is free.
 You just need to run:

 ```
 docpad deploy-ghpages
 ```

-Wait a few minutes until Github send you an email telling that everything went well.
+Wait a few minutes until GitHub send you an email telling that everything went well.
 Then just access: `http://yourUser.github.com/yourFork`

-P.S.: Remember to remove `CNAME` file that is located on `src/files` folder, if you want to use the predefined Github url.

 ### Custom domain

-If you don't want to use Github domain, you can use your own with a few steps.
+If you don't want to use GitHub domain, you can use your own with a few steps.

-1. Change the `CNAME` file that is located on `src/files` folder and fill with your domain: `yourevent.com`.
-[See the example](https://github.com/braziljs/conf-boilerplate/blob/master/src/files/CNAME).
+1. Create a `CNAME` file under `src/files` folder and fill with your domain: `yourevent.com`.
-2. Change the DNS of your domain [following Github instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
+2. Change the DNS of your domain [following GitHub instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).

-### How to Deploy without Github Pages
+### How to Deploy without GitHub Pages

 If you want to use your own server to host the website: